Mets owner Cohen criticizes Matz's agent for deal with Cards - WHIZ News

 “I’m not happy this morning.
 I’ve never seen such unprofessional behavior exhibited by a player’s agent.
 I guess words and promises don’t matter,” Cohen wrote Wednesday on Twitter.

-Matz and the Cardinals have agreed to a $44 million, four-year contract, a deal subject to a successful physical, according to published reports.
+Matz and the Cardinals have agreed to a $44 million, four-year contract, a deal subject to a successful physical.

-Rob Martin, the pitcher’s agent, did not immediately respond to a request for comment from The Associated Press.
+“We handle things the right way and so does Steven,” Rob Martin, the pitcher’s agent, wrote in a text to The Associated Press.
+“He was very interested in the possibility of returning to the Mets but at the end of the day, it didn’t quite happen.
+That’s all.
+There were a lot of very successful and hallmark franchises involved in offering him and it was a tough decision.
+However, he’s excited about the next chapter of his career in STL and so are we.”

 Matz, a 30-year-old left-hander who is from Long Island, pitched for the Mets from 2015-20 and was traded to Toronto last January.
 He went a career-best 14-7 with a 3.82 ERA in 29 starts for the Blue Jays, then became a free agent.